limekast/NCMP/Create Channel - Step 1.md

 <p>Select an appropriate channel category from the previously configured channel categories.
 If there are no custom channel categories defined then select the default.</p>
 <h3 id="select-roles">Select Roles</h3>
 <p>Select the different user roles (one or more, minimum one) in which the channel should be made available.
 Users who belong to a particular role will only see channels that are mapped to that particular role.</p>
+<h3 id="channel-description">Channel Description</h3>
+<p>Give the channel a brief description so that users get a preview on what the channel is about.
+This channel description is presented to users on the mobile app on the ‘Subscription’ page, helping users decide if they would want to subscribe to the channel.</p>